atticuscull-zz/PlanetHacksTeamAttitude/README.md

 On the front-end,

-- A website using the google map API to show a heatmap of populated areas
+- A website using the google maps API to show a heatmap of populated areas
 - You can use the Calculate Route button to give you a destination that is not populated